-If you are having technical issues with your Smartygrants application, please contact Smartygrants directly on: P: 61 03 9320 6888 or E: service@smartygrants.com.au.
+If you are having technical issues with your Smartygrants application, please contact Smartygrants directly on phone: 61 03 9320 6888 between 9am and 5pm Monday to Friday or email: service@smartygrants.com.au.

 8. The grant selection process

 8.1 Assessment of grant applications